Peak + Accumulation: A Proxy-Level Scoring Formula for Multi-Turn LLM Attack Detection: Evaluation

 \subsection{Analysis}

 \paragraph{Recall.} Peak + accumulation achieves 90.8\% recall across 588 attack conversations.
 All 9 handcrafted attacks are detected.
 Of the 579 WildJailbreak-sourced attacks, 525 (90.7\%) are detected.
-The 54 false negatives fall into two categories: 39 are single-category conversations using only low-weight categories (escalation\_probing or deferred\_authority at weight 0.3), where the peak score of 0.3 plus persistence of $1.0 \times 0.45 = 0.45$ yields 0.75---just above threshold.
-The remaining 15 are escalation-gradient conversations where the benign opening turns dilute the match ratio.
+The 54 false negatives fall into two categories: 39 are single-category conversations using only low-weight categories (escalation\_probing or deferred\_authority at weight 0.3).
+These misses are not fully persistent; their effective match ratios are low enough that $0.3 + \text{match\_ratio} \times 0.45$ remains below the 0.7 threshold.
+The remaining 15 are escalation-gradient conversations where benign opening turns further dilute the match ratio.

 \paragraph{False positives.} The 121 false positives (1.20\% FPR) come from WildChat conversations containing phrases that match L4 regex patterns: roleplay scenarios (``you are now in character as...''), legitimate discussions about AI capabilities (``switch to a different mode''), and creative writing with authority figures.
 These are pattern specificity issues, not scoring issues---improving the regex patterns would address them without changing the formula.
 The sparse-benign dataset (60 conversations with one injection turn among benign turns) produces zero false positives, confirming that isolated suspicious phrasing does not trigger blocks.